holepunchto/corestore/README.md

 Emitted everytime a feed is loaded internally (ie, the first time get(key) is called).
 Options will be the full options map passed to .get.

-#### `store.replicate(isInitiator, [discoveryKey], [opts])`
+#### `store.replicate(isInitiator, [opts])`
-Create a replication stream for either all managed hypercores, or for all hypercores that are children of the one with the specified `discoveryKey`.
-The replication options are passed directly to Hypercore.
+Create a replication stream that will replicate all cores currently in memory in the corestore instance.

+When piped to another corestore's replication stream, only those cores that are shared between the two corestores will be successfully replicated.

 #### `store.list()`
 Returns a Map of all cores currently cached in memory.
 For each core in memory, the map will contain the following entries: